- Food and Cooking

 How to Cook Venison

 Venison when properly prepared has the potential to out shine all other meat proteins.
 Venison is leaner and in my opinion has a much better flavor than beef.
 The key to venison is knowing how to prepare and cook it properly.
+Knowing when the meat was harvested and how it was prepared by a butcher, friend, or family member is equally as important as how you cook it.

 Before venison can even be cooked it needs to be prepared correctly.
 The mishandling of raw venison will greatly decrease the texture and flavor of your meat.
 If you are not a hunter I highly recommend finding a quality butcher that has experience and is very knowledgeable in processing venison.

 Preparing venison starts in the field.
 You want to ensure that the venison was harvested correctly which means the deer was cut, skinned, and the venison packaged in a timely manner.
 The longer the meat stays on the deer the tougher and gamier the meat will become.
+It is also important to know exactly how the hunter harvested the meat.
+With CWD (Chronic wasting disease) becoming more prevalent in certain areas, you will want to make sure the meat was harvested in a careful manner and that no bones or spinal tissue were cut in the process.

 Unlike beef fat, the fat surrounding your venison needs to be cut off.
 Venison fat makes the meat chewy and tough.
 My meat comes with all the fat cut off, but if you are getting it from a butcher who leaves the fat on, I highly recommend using a sharp knife and removing all fatty tissue before you attempt to cook it.